Lodwrick Cook

-Lodwrick ("Lod") Monroe Cook (June 17, 1928 in Castor, Louisiana; - September 28, 2020) was an American businessman and philanthropist.
+Lodwrick Monroe Cook III (June 17, 1928 – September 28, 2020) was an American businessman and philanthropist.
+He was best known for his tenure from 1986 to 1995 as the chairman of Atlantic Richfield.

-Background and education
+Early life and education

 Cook was raised in Grand Cane, Louisiana.
 He received a bachelor's degree in mathematics from Louisiana State University in 1950 and was also a member of the Sigma Chi Gamma Iota Chapter there.
 After service in the United States Army, Cook returned to LSU and earned a second degree in petroleum engineering in 1955.
 He later received a Master of Business Administration (MBA) from Southern Methodist University which he attended in the evenings.
 Louisiana State University, Pepperdine University, California Lutheran University, and St. Augustine's College have awarded Cook honorary degrees for charitable work and contributions.
-Cook is the father of five children (all adults) and has ten grandchildren.
-He lives in Sherman Oaks, California.
+Cook was the father of five children (all adults) and had ten grandchildren.
+He lived in Sherman Oaks, California.
 His wife, Carole Diane Cook, died in 2010.